jermspeaks/jermspeaks.github.io/_posts/letters/2017-12-11-strangers-5-julie-valenti.md

 ### Adult Responsibility is Non-Negotiable

 Julie grew up in Idaho.
 Her mother had an addiction to pain killers.
 Her mother's addiction affected how her children.
-Julie's upbrining and relationship to her mother was toxic.
+Julie's upbringing and relationship to her mother was toxic.
 Julie writes how her mother's dependence to legal drugs created problems at home.
 When the drugs were there, Julie's mother was fine.
 But when the drugs weren't, Julie's mother would turn into a different person.
 Julie thought she had to take care of her mother, and became the caretaker for her mother.

-Julie would later understand how her actions towards her mother resulted in bad behavior and life choices.
+It wasn't until much later Julie understood the impact.
+Her relationship with her mother resulted in bad behavior and life choices.
 For example, Julie was in a relationship where her partner was an addict.
 Julie played the rescuer to her partner and created a co-dependent dynamic.

-Later, Julie made decisions to change her behavior.
+Julie made decisions to change her behavior.
 She studied issues in parent-child relationships.
 She was able to develop a framework to help her re-wire her brain.

 Julie sees traditional therapy as ineffective.
-Some therapies can be prolonged for decades.
+Some therapies continue for decades without lasting results.
 Patients come back, lie on the couch, and talk out their issues to their therapist.
-Rinse and repeat for years to decades, and it feel like all the therapist is there for is someone who will listen, for a hefty sum.
-It sounds eerily familiar to the co-dependent dynamic.
+Rinse and repeat for years to decades.
+It feels like all the therapist is there for is someone who will listen, for a hefty sum.
+Sounds eerily familiar to the co-dependent dynamic.

 At the end of the book, Julie's last concept is "Adult Responsibility is Non-Negotiable".
-If faced with a situation you have previously misbehaved or had an inappropriate response to, what do you do now?
+Say there's a situation you have had a tough time dealing with.
+Like having a conversation with a complete stranger.
+Or getting angry over things out of your control.
+What do you do now?
 You take the high road.
 You act like an adult because you're an adult.
 This is my personal take on the book - of being able to liberate yourself.
 It's not an easy road for all.
 For some, it will take time and practice.
-But Julie's hope, and my understanding, is if you're not able to take on adult responsibility, it is your duty to get to that point.
+Julie's hope is if you're not able to take on adult responsibility, it is your duty to get to that point.

 ## Takeaway message